playgen/SUGAR-SocialGamification/articles/GameData.md

 # GameData
+GameData is a storage system, following a key-value structure.
+It is used by SUGAR features and provides flexibility in providing custom game-specific storage solutions.

 SUGAR stores all data from [Achievements](/articles/Achievements), [Leaderboards](/articles/Leaderboards), [Skills](/articles/Skills) and [Resources](/articles/Resources) as GameData.
-The GameData system also provides flexibility to developers by allowing the storage of custom, game-specific data in the SUGAR platform.
-GameData uses a key-value structure.

 ## Features
-* Retrieve all GameData entries relating to a specific game and actor, matching the provided key.
+* Retrieve all GameData entries relating to a specific game and actor, matching the provided key
-* Creation
+* Create a new GameData entry

 ## API
 * ClientAPI